Kerk91/EverLog/README.md

 ## **Customization**

 ### **Encryption Command**
-Modify the encryption algorithm or key in the encrypted script:
+You can use your own encryption method, in this example we are using open ssl aes 256:
 ```bash
 ENCRYPTION_COMMAND="openssl enc -aes-256-cbc -a -A -salt -pass pass:$PASS"
 ```

 ### **Event Data**
-Customize the event details (e.g., add/remove fields):
+Feel free to customize the fields you would like to logged (e.g., add/remove fields):
 ```bash
 EVENT="ServerID:$SERVERID, User: $USER, IP: $IP_ADDRESS, Service: $SERVICE, Timestamp: $TIMESTAMP, SessionType: $SESSION_TYPE"
 ```